ARM-software/acle/neon_intrinsics/advsimd.template.rst

-Contributions to this project are licensed under an inbound=outbound model such that any such contributions are licensed by the contributor under the same terms as those in the LICENSE file.
+Contributions to this project are licensed under an inbound=outbound model such that any such contributions are licensed by the contributor under the same terms as those in the License_ section.

+We do not require copyright assignment.
+The original contributor will retain the copyright.

 Trademark notice
 ================